I Need Help

 The most common time to watch porn is between 10pm and 12pm.
 So a simple trick you can get in the habit of is to leave your devices in another room – then your bedroom becomes a place of sleeping.
 More sleep, less porn.
 Win-win.
 If you can’t access porn, you won’t see it.

 There are heaps of apps out there that help block your access, or plug-ins that work as a filtering device for your modem.
 One option is SafeSurfer which is fast and free.

 Take away the Internet

-Removing access will take a lot of self control, but remember you don’t have to do this alone.
+Changing access isn’t easy, but remember you don’t have to do this alone.

 (KNOWING HOW IT TICKS)